prisms-cs-club/pristank-frontend/docs/graphics.md

 Each part's parameter `xOffset` and `yOffset` are optional, with default value 0. `xOffset` is the offset on x direction from the part's center to the element's center divided by element's `width`, i.e. `xOffset` of 0.5 means that the horizontal distance between part's center and the bounding box's center is 0.5 times the element's `width`.
 Similar relation applies to `yOffset` and element's `height`.

 Each part's parameter `width` and `height` are also optional, with default value 1. `width` and `height` are the part's width and height divided by the element's width and height.

+`bgColor` parameter defines if this part need a background color.
+Sometimes you may want your part's color to change based on external conditions, such as each time a tank with new color should be created.
+In this case, you can use an image with transparent or partial-transparent texture and give it a background color when rendering.